-Paying your employees accurately and on time is about more than being a good employer; it’s the law.
+Paying your employees accurately and on time is about more than being a good employer: It’s the law.
 Because your payroll expense is probably the largest expense you have, keeping track of it is vitally important.
-Below we’ll review how to calculate payroll, including gross wages, taxes and benefits.
-This should give you the tools you need to manage this large expense accurately and efficiently.
+Below we’ll review how to calculate payroll, including gross wages, payroll taxes, and benefits.
+This will give you the tools you need to manage this large expense accurately and efficiently.

 Payroll is a catch-all term encompassing two distinct aspects of your financial responsibilities as an employer.